typester/riverql/README.md

 panel.

 ![eww status bar preview](examples/eww/eww-bar.png)

+This indicates that:
+- Tags 1 and 3 are focused.
+- Tags 1, 2, 3, and 0 are currently occupied.
+- No urgent tags are present.

 Try it by copying the directory into your own eww config (`~/.config/eww`) or by running `eww --config ./examples/eww open bar-window-1` inside the repository while the